mmcdermott/MEDS_transforms/src/MEDS_transforms/extract/README.md

 perform these data cleaning steps effectively and efficiently.
 Examples of possible data cleaning steps
 include:

-1. Extracting numerical values from free-text values in the dataset.
+1. Extracting numeric values from free-text values in the dataset.
 2. Splitting compound measurements into their constituent parts (e.g., splitting a "blood pressure" measurement that is recorded in the raw data as "120/80" into separate "systolic" and "diastolic" blood pressure measurements).